snuggery/snuggery/packages/core/README.md

 # `@snuggery/core`

-Shared interfaces and utilities for snuggery packages.
+Shared interfaces and utilities for packages interfacing with angular's `ng`, nrwl's `nx` or snuggery's `sn`.

 ## License